vaidasmaciulis/PlantAndCook/README.md

 Planter and Kitchen blocks are made functional and allows to grow and cook food respectively.
 Bar counter blocks are made functional as containers for consumables and food products.
-Wheat, Soya, Apple, Mushroom and Herb farm blocks are added.
+Wheat, Soya, Vegetables, Apple, Mushroom and Herb farm blocks are added.
 Thanks Kuvat for awesome models!
 Custom Kitchen reskin is added.
 This allows to use the mod without DLC.

 No Script version is [url=https://steamcommunity.com/sharedfiles/filedetails/?id=2640914065]available[/url], without integration with ESDR stat mechanics.